-In addition to implementing keyboard navigation and activation for your app, it is a good practice to implement shortcuts for your app's functionality.
-Tab navigation provides a good, basic level of keyboard support, but with complex forms you may want to add support for shortcut keys as well.
-This can make your application more efficient to use, even for people who use both a keyboard and pointing devices.
+In addition to supporting keyboard navigation and activation in your app, it is also good practice to provide shortcuts for your application's functionality.
+Tab navigation provides a good, basic level of keyboard support, but with more complex UI you might want to add support for shortcut keys as well.

 A shortcut is a keyboard combination that enhances productivity by providing an efficient way for the user to access app functionality.
 There are two kinds of shortcut:

-- An accelerator key is a shortcut to an app command.
-Your app may or may not have UI that corresponds exactly to the command.
-Accelerator keys consist of the Ctrl key plus a letter key.
+- Accelerators are shortcuts that invoke an app command.
+Your app may or may not provide specific UI that corresponds to the command.
+Accelerators typically consist of the Ctrl key plus a letter key.

-- An access key is a shortcut to a piece of UI in your app.
-Access keys consist of the Alt key plus a letter key.
+- Access keys are shortcuts that set focus to specific UI in your application.
+Access keys typicaly consist of the Alt key plus a letter key.

 Examples of Accelerators:

-- Pressing Ctrl + N key anywhere in Mail app launches a new mail item.
+- Pressing Ctrl + N key anywhere in the Mail app launches a new mail item.

-- Pressing Ctrl + E key anywhere in Edge and Store app lets user quickly enter text in search box.
+- Pressing Ctrl + E key anywhere in Microsoft Edge (and many Microsoft Store applications) launches search.

 Accelerators have the following characteristics: